 CO Poisoning Symptoms

-Know the symptoms.
-At moderate levels, you or your family can get severe headaches, become dizzy, mentally confused, nauseated, or faint.
+Know the symptoms of CO poisoning.
+At moderate levels, you or your family can get severe headaches, become dizzy, mentally confused, nauseated, or feel faint.
 You can even die if these levels persist for a long time.
-Low levels can cause shortness of breath, mild nausea, and mild headaches, and may have longer term effects on your health.
+Low levels of CO can cause shortness of breath, mild nausea, and mild headaches, and may have longer term effects on your health.
 Since many of these symptoms are similar to those of the flu, food poisoning, or other illnesses, you may not think that CO poisoning could be the cause.

 What to Do if You Suspect Carbon Monoxide Poisoning